Recover from an EFI failure on a dedicated server

 lsblkwhich will print a tree of your disks.
 Identify on which disk your OS is installed and mount it in

-123mount -t sysfs sys /mnt/sysmount -t devtmpfs devtmpfs /mnt/devmount -t proc procfs /mnt/proc
+mount -t sysfs sys /mnt/sys mount -t devtmpfs devtmpfs /mnt/dev mount -t proc procfs /mnt/proc

 - Mount the desired EFI partition, sda1 here: